lemairecarl/hypertrainer/README.md

 ### 3. Monitor a task

 When you refresh the dashboard, a number of columns will update to inform you of the status and progress of your tasks.
-To see the stdout and stderr, select the task, then click on "Monitor".
-The monitoring page contains one tab for each `.log` or `.txt` file in the output path of the script.
+To see the stdout and stderr, click on a task.
+The monitoring panel will appear; it contains one tab for each `.log` or `.txt` file in the output path of the script.

 _See section "Log Formats" to know how to give HyperTrainer the info it needs._